fyngyrz/soyacro/README.md

 ## `aambase.txt`:

-This contains macros you can use in your posts.
+This contains macros you can use in your posts if you set the `utf8` variable to `False`. .
 The macro language, [aa_macro](http://ourtimelines.com/aamacrodoc/general.html) is _very_ capable, and if you'd like to go further, the documentation awaits.
 You can use HTML in the macros.
 For instance, here's a macro that produces a